Scholarships

 Scholarship Application Information

-The Funds to Finish Scholarship is for students in a degree or certificate program at the Manchester campus who need one or two remaining classes to graduate and need help with their final tuition bill.
+The Funds to Finish Scholarship is available to students enrolled in a degree or certificate program at the Manchester campus who need one or two courses to graduate, have exhausted their financial aid eligibility, and need assistance paying their remaining tuition balance to complete their program.

 How to apply:

-• Remember that all notifications regarding your scholarship are sent to your college email address.
+Remember that all notifications regarding your scholarship are sent to your CT State email address.
 Be sure you are checking that address regularly.

 Eligibility: